ForgeRock/oidcSessionCheck/README.md

 ## How it works

 The cookie which identifies the session at the OP is assumed to be unavailable to the RP (due to differences in their respective domains).
 However, there is a mechanism available as part of OIDC which allows that cookie to be used.
 OIDC works by redirection between the RP and OP - the browser makes a request to the OP's "authorization endpoint"; when finished, the OP redirects the browser back to the RP's "redirect_uri" along with some relevant data.
-This is the fundamental mechanism by which the RP can learn about the state of the session in the OP.
+This redirection allows the fundamental "session check" to occur - through it you can compare the details of the session at the RP with the details of the session at the OP.

 This redirection needs to be non-intrusive; it shouldn't be noticeable to the user while they are interacting with the RP.
 The most practical way to accomplish this is to make use of hidden iframes within the RP application.
-The RP can set the iframe src value to be the OP authorization endpoint (along with the other required parameters); when this loads, the OP session cookie will be passed along as per normal browser behavior.
+The RP can set the iframe `src` value to be the OP authorization endpoint (along with the other required parameters); when this loads, the OP session cookie will be passed along as per normal browser behavior.

-The simplest strategy for this interaction is to use the "Implicit Flow" along with the "id_token" response type.
-Doing so will allow the direct response to the redirect_uri (passing data within the hash fragment of the URL); successful responses will only include the id_token.
-See the specification for [Implicit Flow Authentication Requests](https://openid.net/specs/openid-connect-core-1_0.html#rfc.section.3.2.2.1) for more details.

-Since this use-case involves simple message passing (with no direct user interaction) there is one more parameter that is passed along in the authentication request - `prompt=none`.
+Since this use-case involves simple message passing (with no direct user interaction) there is parameter that is always passed along in the authentication request - `prompt=none`.
 By including this parameter, the response will either succeed immediately or fail immediately - there won't be any "prompt" for the user to log in or anything else.

+Comparing session details can be done in one of two places - either at the OP or the RP.
+Each choice has advantages and disadvantages.
+Both approaches involve making a hidden iframe-based request to the authorization endpoint - what distinguishes these approaches is the `response_type` and `id_token_hint` parameters.

+### response_type=id_token
+If you compare session details at the RP, the authorization request uses `response_type=id_token` to try to get back a new `id_token` value representing the state of the OP session.
+This is essentially an "implicit" OIDC grant; the result (either a new `id_token` or an error message) will be passed back to the RP redirect URI within the hash fragment (see the specification for [Implicit Flow Authentication Requests](https://openid.net/specs/openid-connect-core-1_0.html#rfc.section.3.2.2.1) for more details).
+When the current OP session is still valid, the RP can compare the claims from the new `id_token` with the claims from its original `id_token`.
+The RP can then decide which claim differences matter to it (for example, a different subject), and respond accordingly.
+This is the default behavior for this library.

+### response_type=none
+If you compare session details at the OP, the RP has to send along its original `id_token` in the authorization request as the `id_token_hint` parameter.
+The expectation is that the OP will use the claims from the provided `id_token` and compare them with the details of the OP session (as identified by the OP session cookie which is also included in the authorization request).
+In this case, the RP does not need any particular information when the session is still valid; as such, the authorization request will include `response_type=none`.
+Depending on how the OP compares the details, it will either respond with an error such as `login_required` or with no URL parameters at all - indicating that the session is still valid.
+This is the pattern of session checking [documented for ForgeRock  Access Management](https://backstage.forgerock.com/docs/am/7/oidc1-guide/manage-sessions-openid-connect.html#session_management_state) - although both options will work with ForgeRock Access Management.

-The data that is passed back to the RP's redirect_uri is either an "id_token" (which contains the logged-in user's details) or an "error" parameter.
-The state of the user's session on the OP will determine which of these values are returned.
-These must be read by the redirect_uri page, and based on the values it must use the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API to communicate the results to the RP parent frame.
+Regardless of the approach used, the response from the OP must be read by the redirect_uri page within the iframe.
+Based on the parameters provided, it must use the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API to communicate the results to the RP parent frame.

 ## Using this library